Streetscapes - a guided tour

 Choose your street scene, I’m enjoying trying different techniques on the same scene at the moment.

-👉 look through magazines or newspapers for the colours you’re after.
-It’s fun to use picture rather than plain blocks of colour as you get a more interesting result.
+look through magazines or newspapers for the colours you’re after.
+It’s fun to use pictures rather than plain blocks of colour as you get a more interesting result.

-👉 Tear out shapes to create a collage based on your picture.
-You’re simplifying it down to its basic areas of colour.
+Tear out shapes to create a collage based on your picture.

 👉 take the time to explore the painting using your pen or pencil.

-👉 You can really delve into every little aspect of it when you’re drawing.
+👉 You can really delve into every little aspect of a painting when you’re drawing.
 There’s no need to feel you should reproduce it accurately.

 Coloured contour streetscape drawing